OpenEvalProject/evals/manuscripts/elife-88144/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/88144/elife-88144-fig4-v2.jpg)

 **Figure 4.:** (A) Phosphorylation time course of Y653/654 at high ligand concentration (130 nM).
 (B) Phosphorylation time course of Y653/654 at low ligand concentration (2.6 nM).
 (C) Phosphorylation time course of FRS2 at high ligand concentration (130 nM).
 (D) Phosphorylation time course of FRS2 at low ligand concentration (2.6 nM).
-Shown are means and standard errors of replicates from three biologically independent experiments.Figure 4—source data 1.Figure 4.
+Shown are means and standard errors of replicates from three biologically independent experiments.

 Another possible explanation for the shape difference in the dose-response curves could be that the FGF4-stabilized FGFR1 oligomers, observed in the FIF experiments at high FGF4 concentration (Figure 2), are less active than the FGFR1 dimers.
 To gain further insights into FGF4-induced FGFR1 oligomerization, we performed FIF experiments in the presence of 2.6 nM FGF4, which corresponds to the peak of Y653/654 phosphorylation in the FGF4 dose-response curve.
 The brightness distribution at 2.6 nM FGF4, shown in Figure 2, lies between the monomer control and the dimer control.
 The Z-test analysis shows that the 2.6 nM FGF4 brightness distribution is significantly different from both the monomer and dimer control distributions, as well as from the distribution observed in the presence of high FGF4 concentration.
 Thus, at low FGF4 concentration, FGFR1 exists primarily in monomeric and dimeric states, while higher FGF4 concentrations (>2.6 nM FGF4) induce the formation of FGFR1 oligomers.
 The increase in phosphorylation at low FGF4 concentration can therefore be associated with FGFR1 dimers, while the subsequent phosphorylation decrease could be correlated with the appearance of oligomers in addition to dimers.
 Therefore, the assumption that FGFR1 oligomers are less active than FGFR1 dimers could provide an explanation for the observed shape of the FGF4 dose-response curves.

-## Differences in phosphorylation potencies and efficacies, and demonstration of ligand bias
+### Differences in phosphorylation potencies and efficacies, and demonstration of ligand bias

 We next analyzed the dose-response curves in Figure 3C to determine the potencies and the efficacies of FGF4, FGF8, and FGF9.
 These two parameters were determined as optimal fit parameters in the context of rectangular hyperbolic dose-response curves (see Equation 1), as done in the G-protein coupled receptor (GPCR) literature (Rajagopal et al., 2011; Kenakin and Christopoulos, 2013; Kenakin, 2016).
 The efficacy (Etop in Equation 1) is the highest possible response that can be achieved for a ligand, typically at high ligand concentration.
 The potency (EC50 in Equation 1), on the other hand, is the ligand concentration that produces 50% of the maximal possible response for a given ligand.
 A highly potent ligand will evoke a certain response at low concentrations, while a ligand of lower potency will evoke the same response at much higher concentration.